Now accepting insurance. Blue Shield, Cigna, Aetna, and more. Get in touch today.

 About Parent Coaching & Support

 I’ve worked with hundreds of families across Los Angeles, and one thing is always clear: parents are doing the best they can with the tools they have.
+That includes four years of school-based work inside LAUSD, where I saw firsthand what families were navigating at home and what actually helped.
 But when a child is struggling: with anxiety, ADHD, school stress, big emotions, or identity questions.
 It’s easy for parents to feel overwhelmed, unsure, or alone.

 This is not about “perfect” parenting.
 It’s about feeling confident, supported, and equipped.